HEP is an international team of over 300 doctors, researchers, healthcare workers and patients.

 Who can participate?

-The Human Epilepsy project is looking for patients who:
+The Human Epilepsy project is looking for treatment resistant patients who:

 - Have a history of focal epilepsy